RosemaryOjwang/Cyclistic-Bike-Share-Data-Analysis/README.md

 ## Presentation
 For a detailed presentation, please see the [presentation](https://docs.google.com/presentation/d/1w4xdPxZvyavPg2ct1LWB8wuOGEEZJnSyNn3NWAEboTc/edit?usp=sharing)

+## Project Overview
+This Cyclistic Bike-Share Analysis explores historical bike trip data to understand how casual riders and annual members use the service differently.
+The goal is to identify trends and behaviors that can help the company increase annual memberships, which are more profitable than one-time rides.
+By analyzing ride patterns, trip durations, and usage trends, this study provides data-driven insights to support a marketing strategy aimed at converting casual riders into long-term subscribers.

+## Dataset
+The dataset used in this analysis includes historical bike trip records from Cyclistic’s bike-share program, specifically from [Divvy 2019 Q1](Datasets/Divvy_Trips_2019_Q1.csv) and [Divvy 2020 Q1](Datasets/Divvy_Trips_2020_Q1.csv), which were combined into a single dataset for analysis.
+The combined dataset contained a total of 791,956 rows, representing bike trips from both time periods.
+It captures detailed information on bike rentals, allowing the comparison in the behavior of annual members and casual riders.
+Note that while column names differed slightly between the two datasets, they refered to the same concepts.
+Below were the key columns in the dataset, separated into **raw data** and **calculated columns**:

+### Raw Data Columns:
+- ride_id (or trip_id): A unique identifier for each bike trip.
+- rideable_type (or bike_type): The type of bike used for the trip (e.g., traditional bike, reclining bike, cargo bike, hand tricycle).
+- start_time (or started_at): The timestamp for when the trip began.
+- end_time (or ended_at): The timestamp for when the trip ended.
+- start_station_name (or from_station_name): The name of the station where the trip started.
+- end_station_name (or to_station_name): The name of the station where the trip ended.
+- member_casual (or user_type): Indicates whether the rider is a casual rider or an annual member.

+### Calculated Columns:
+- ride_length: The total duration of the trip in seconds.
+- day_of_week: The day of the week the trip occurred.

 ## How to Run the Code
 ### Prerequisites
 Ensure you have the following installed: